Triumph Motorcycles Ltd: History

 When Triumph Engineering went into receivership in 1983, John Bloor bought the name and manufacturing rights from the Official Receiver.
 The former company's manufacturing plant was outdated and unable to compete against the technology from Japanese manufacturers, so Bloor decided against relaunching the brand immediately.
 Initially, production of the old Triumph Bonneville was continued under licence by Les Harris of Racing Spares, in Newton Abbot, Devon, to bridge the gap between the end of the old company and the start of a new one.
 For five years from 1983, about 14 a week were built at peak production.
-They were never imported into the United States due to problems with liability insurance.
+They were never exported to the United States due to problems with liability insurance.